Marshall School: Boys' hockey

-In December 2014, Marshall School announced the team would be moving to Class AA beginning in the 2015–2016 season, the larger of the two classes.
+In December 2014, Marshall School announced the team would be moving to Class AA, the larger of the two classes, beginning in the 2015–2016 season.

-Girl’s hockey
+Girls' hockey

-Marshall School's Girls' Hockey team had their inaugural season in 2014–2015, playing with just a junior varsity team.
+Marshall School's girls' hockey team had their inaugural season in 2014–2015, playing with just a junior varsity team.
 In January 2015, Marshall School announced the team would also have a varsity squad for the following 2015–2016 season.

 Dance—Jazz division

 With six Class A Jazz state championship titles, Marshall School Dance Team is the most winning team since jazz was added to the MSHSL in 1997.
 The dance team experienced a five-year win streak from 2006 to 2011 before winning again in 2015.